 By viewing this page, you already understand the seriousness of the charges against you.
 Having a quality defense attorney on your side can give you the edge your case needs.
 Don’t hesitate when it comes to your future.
 Contact the attorneys at Law Offices of Clifton Black, P.C. today.

 Call (719) 328-1616 to schedule a case evaluation.
-Law Offices of Clifton Black, P.C. defends those accused of crimes in areas such as Colorado Springs, Pueblo, Cañon City and Cripple Creek.
+Law Offices of Clifton Black, P.C. defends those accused of crimes in areas such as Colorado Springs, Denver, and Littleton.